micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/index.md

 ### micro-ROS agent

-The micro-ROS build system is also able to ease the compilation of the micro-ROS Agent in a ROS 2 workspace using these commands:
+The micro-ROS build system is also able to ease the compilation of the micro-ROS Agent in a ROS 2 workspace by using these commands:

 ```bash
 # Download micro-ROS-Agent packages